frankhjung/haskell-examples/README.md

 # Utilities

-A collection of code snippets and utilities.
+A collection of Haskell code snippets used to explore the language and key concepts.

 ## Build using Cabal